reinhart1010/nix/docs/en/linux/addpart.md

 ---
 # addpart

-Tells the Linux kernel about the existence of the specified partition.
+Tell the Linux kernel about the existence of the specified partition.
-The command is a simple wrapper around the `add partition` ioctl.
+A simple wrapper around the `add partition` ioctl.
 More information: <https://manned.org/addpart>.

 - Tell the kernel about the existence of the specified partition: